dcmswim/HTML-and-CSS-assignments/README.md

  This is mainly more practice with form submission.

  Bootstrap4:
- This was an exercise in utilizing Bootstrap to create a basic webpage.
+ This was an exercise in utilizing code from Bootstrap to create a basic webpage.

+ There are also various html files that were created while watching instructional videos from The Tech Academy.